camunda/blog.camunda.org/content/post/2015/12/dmn-links.md

 ## Thanks!

-At this place I wanted to say a very big thank you to our two Sebastians - Sebastian Stamm who developed the DMN Modeler and Sebastian Menski who developed the core DMN engine.
+At this place I wanted to say a very big thank you to the product team.
 I think I was an annoying colleague over the last weeks asking so much questions as I got my first examples/showcases working (I did my first sales pitch with live demo already with a SNAPSHOT version of pre-alpha2 ;-)) and developed our super, brand new

 [DMN Training](http://camunda.com/dmn/training/) (CU there?)!